akshatb19/upload_ap/installation.md

 You’ll be prompted to create a root password during the installation.
 Choose 'welcome' as password.

 ## Installing Redis
-In order to get the latest version of Redis, we will be compiling and installing the software from source.
-Before we download the code, we need to satisfy the build dependencies so that we can compile the software.
+In order to get the latest version of **Redis**, we will be compiling and installing the software from source.

-To do this, we can install the build-essential meta-package from the Ubuntu repositories.
-We will also be downloading the tcl package, which we can use to test our binaries.

-We can update our local apt package cache and install the dependencies by typing:
+To make sure that we have all the dependencies, we run the following commands:

     $ sudo apt-get update
     $ sudo apt-get install build-essential tcl